react-native-async-storage/async-storage/website/docs/Usage.md

 ### Storing data

-`setItem()` is used both to add new data item (when no data for given key exists), and to modify exiting item (when previous data for given key exists).
+`setItem()` is used both to add new data item (when no data for given key exists), and to modify existing item (when previous data for given key exists).

 #### Storing string value
 ```jsx